-School Air Conditioning Installation
+School Air Conditioning Installations

 CAN AIR CONDITIONING REALLY INFLUENCE LEARNING?

 When it comes to learning, environmental factors can make a big difference to students of all ages.
 However, while we tend to consider things like lighting, colour, furniture, audio stimulants, indoor plants and layout, there’s another less visible factor that can also influence a learning environment for better or worse: air.

 Recent research has verified, the temperature of an educational environment directly impacts students’ capacity to concentrate, absorb and retain information.